News

 Published on May 22, 2025

-Alphabet may be a more controversial pick due to the challenges it faces.
-Concerns exist regarding its Google search engine business amid AI competition and potential economic challenges.
-Additionally, it has been found guilty of operating two illegal monopolies, potentially leading to a breakup.
-These factors have resulted in a low valuation for Alphabet's stock, trading at just 17.5 times forward earnings.
-However, Alphabet is managing the transition from traditional Google search to AI search through its AI overviews feature.
-Google Search's revenue increased by 10% year over year in Q1, suggesting that AI has not yet had a negative impact.
-While Alphabet cannot control the economy, historical trends suggest it will eventually recover.
-The outcome of the government's investigation remains uncertain, but breakups and spinoffs could potentially unlock more value for shareholders.
-Despite these uncertainties, the core business remains strong, making the stock a solid buy.
+Alphabet faces several challenges, including competition in the AI search engine market and potential economic headwinds.
+The company has also been found guilty of operating two illegal monopolies, which could lead to a breakup.
+These issues have resulted in a low valuation for Alphabet's stock, trading at just 17.5 times forward earnings.
+However, Alphabet is actively managing the transition from traditional Google search to AI search through its AI overviews feature.
+Google Search's revenue increased by 10% year over year in Q1, indicating that AI has not yet negatively impacted the business.

 Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
 Keithen Drury has positions in Alphabet, Nvidia, and Taiwan Semiconductor Manufacturing.
 The Motley Fool has positions in and recommends Alphabet, Nvidia, and Taiwan Semiconductor Manufacturing.